Outfluencer/Convey/README.md

-THIS PLUGIN CURRENTLY ONLY WORKS ON LATEST SPIGOT BUILD AS A FIX WAS REQUIRED FOR THIS PLUGIN TO WORK.
-(if you are on paper, you need to wait for upstream merge)

 Connects multiple minecraft servers via master server, cookie packets and transfers

 Contributions are welcome, we aim to provide bukkit, bungeecord and velocity support at first.